Skip to main content

 1. Register a QuickBlox account.
 This is a matter of a few minutes and you will be able to use this account to build your apps.

 3. Create a user session to be able to use QuickBlox functionality.
-See our Authentication page to learn how to do it.
+See Authentication page to learn how to do it.

-Visit our Key Concepts page to get an overall understanding of the most important QuickBlox concepts.
+Visit Key Concepts page to learn the most important QuickBlox concepts.

 Dialog types